breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ---

-A carefully edited anthology in which I vindicate my illustrious career as a hype-chasing Hacker News junkie, AI astrologer, and Twitter prognosticator, while debunking my critics in the peanut gallery.
-I also extoll the virtues of graphs, algebra, types, and the value of these concepts for human-computer interaction.
-Finally, I share my predictions for the path ahead, which I believe to be the start of an exciting new chapter in the history of computing.
+A carefully edited anthology in which I vindicate my illustrious career as a hype-chasing Hacker News junkie, AI astrologer, and Twitter fortune-teller, while debunking my critics in the peanut gallery.
+I also extol the virtues of graphs, algebra, types, and the value of these concepts for software engineering.
+Finally, I share my predictions for the path ahead, which I consider to be the start of an exciting new chapter in the history of computing.

+*Note: Use landscape mode for optimal reading experience.*

 # New decade, new delusions